nytud/hugme/docs/index.md

 - **Comprehensive metrics:** Each module is designed to measure specific dimensions including bias mitigation, prompt alignment, and factual consistency.

 For detailed documentation, refer to our module breakdown:

-- Bias & Toxicity Testing
+- LLM-as-a-judge
-- Relevance & Faithfulness Analysis
+- Language proficiency
-- Summarization & Prompt Alignment
+- World knowledge
-- Specialized Linguistic Evaluations
+- Needle in the haystack
 ---